se-edu/se-book/specifyingRequirements/useCases/introduction/text.md

 * System: A Learning Management System (LMS)
 * Actor: Student
 * Use Case: Upload file
-  1. Student requests to upload file
+  1. Student requests to upload file.
-  2. LMS requests for the file location
+  2. LMS requests for the file location.
-  3. Student specifies the file location
+  3. Student specifies the file location.
-  4. LMS uploads the file
+  4. LMS uploads the file.

 </div>
 </panel>